hkicko/CubeCell-GPS-Helium-Mapper/README.md

 This device is used for mapping the Helium networks LoRaWAN coverage.
 The initial settings are - send every 5 seconds while moving, every minute when stopped.
-A quick press on the user button brings on a menu with options.
-Another short press cycless through the options.
-Long press activates the current option.
 The Sleep menu option puts the GPS in a sleep mode.
 The sleep mode decreases the updates to once every 6 hours.
 Pressing the user button while in sleep mode wakes it up and resumes normal operation.